cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 the appropriate weight using the `Pileup_nTrueInt` quantity from the simulated NanoAOD input sample.
 In the next step, extend the weight applied to all simulated samples in [plots_and_histograms_CMSDAS2020.py](../../Plotter/plots_and_histograms_CMSDAS2020.py) accordingly.

-You can demonstrate the effect of the reweighting by having a look at two quantities affected by this correction:
+You can demonstrate the effect of the reweighting by having a look at the control plots of the two quantities affected by this correction:

 * Number of reconstructed primary vertices (`PV_npvs`)
 * Pileup density &rho;, computed from all PF Candidates (`fixedGridRhoFastjetAll`)